Elisha: Veneration

-He is venerated as a saint in a number of Christian Churches.
+Elisha is venerated as a saint in a number of Christian churches.
 His feast day is on June 14, on the Eastern Orthodox, and Eastern Catholic liturgical calendars (for those churches which use the traditional Julian calendar, June 14 falls on June 27 of the modern Gregorian calendar).
 The Armenian Apostolic Church commemorates his feast day on the Thursday following the fifth Sunday after Pentecost (July 1 in 2021).
 John of Damascus composed a canon in honor of Elisha, and a church was built at Constantinople in his honor.

-In Western Christianity he is commemorated in the calendar of saints of the Carmelites, a Catholic religious order, following a decree of the Carmelite General Chapter of 1399.
+In Western Christianity Elisha is commemorated in the calendar of saints of the Carmelites, a Catholic religious order, who claim a spiritual descent from him, following a decree of the Carmelite General Chapter of 1399.
 He is also commemorated as a prophet in the Calendar of Saints of the Lutheran Church–Missouri Synod.
 Both calendars also celebrate him on June 14.
 Both the Orthodox and Roman Catholics believe that he was unmarried and celibate.

 Julian the Apostate (361–363) gave orders to burn the relics of the prophets Elisha, Obadiah and John the Baptist, who were buried next to each other in Sebastia, but they were rescued by the Christians, and part of them were transferred to Alexandria.
 Today, the relics of Elisha are claimed to be among the possessions of the Coptic Orthodox Monastery of Saint Macarius the Great in Scetes, Egypt.